synfynal/woocommerce-connector-docs/Source Files/articles/pull-webstore-item-categories.md

 1. On the <b>Synchronization</b> FastTab, under <b>Pull Data From Webstore</b>, in <b>Item Categories</b>, specify one of the following options:

-     - <i>All</i> : The WooCommerce Connector synchronizes all item category records from your webstore to Business Central.
+     - <i>All</i> : Synchronize all item category records from your webstore to Business Central.
-     - <i>Mapped Only</i> : The WooCommerce Connector synchronizes mapped item category records from your webstore to Business Central.
+     - <i>Mapped Only</i> : Synchronize mapped item category records from your webstore to Business Central.
-     - <i>None</i> : The WooCommerce Connector does not synchronize item category records from your webstore to Business Central.
+     - <i>None</i> : Do not synchronize item category records from your webstore to Business Central.

 ## Demo video